malariagen/Sadat-GSoC/README.md

 | `stephensi` | *An. stephensi* |
 | `funestus` | *An. funestus* |

-The classifier treats *An. gambiae*, *An. coluzzii*, and *An. arabiensis* as a single class.
-Samples from other taxa also receive one of the five labels because there is no rejection class.
+`gambiae_complex` contains *An. gambiae*, *An. coluzzii*, and *An. arabiensis*, which were pooled when the classifier was trained and are therefore not reported separately.
+The classifier has no rejection class for samples from other taxa; their k-mer counts are still evaluated against the five classes and the label with the highest probability is returned.

 ## Pipeline overview

 There are three components in the pipeline:

-1. Dataset preparation (`download`, `count-kmers`, and `build-matrix`) produces the count matrix used for training and prediction.
-With an ENA run report, `download` retrieves the requested read pairs and writes a FASTQ manifest.
-If the paired FASTQ files are already on disk, write the manifest yourself and begin with `count-kmers`. `count-kmers` creates one KMC database per run, and `build-matrix` combines the databases into a directory containing the count matrix, k-mer vocabulary, run order, and read-pair count.
+1. Dataset preparation uses `download`, `count-kmers`, and `build-matrix` to build the count matrix required for training or prediction.
+When the reads are obtained from ENA, `download` reads the ENA run report and downloads the requested number of read pairs for each sequencing run; the FASTQ paths and read-pair count are then recorded in `fastq_manifest.tsv`.
+If the paired FASTQ files are already available locally, the same manifest can be prepared directly with `run_accession`, `read1_path`, `read2_path`, and `read_pairs`. `count-kmers` runs KMC on the two FASTQ files for each sequencing run and records the KMC database path in `kmc_manifest.tsv`.
+The databases listed in `kmc_manifest.tsv` are used by `build-matrix` to write `counts.npy`, `kmers.txt`, `runs.tsv`, and `matrix.json`.

-2. Classifier training (`assign-folds` and `train`) fits a classifier from labeled development samples. `assign-folds` uses the sample metadata to keep related samples in the same fold.
+2. Classifier training uses `assign-folds` and `train`.
+Before the classifier is fitted, `assign-folds` divides the development samples into four folds, using `country` for `gambiae_complex`, `source` for `darlingi`, `location` for `minimus`, `location` and `year` for `funestus`, and `study_id` for `stephensi`.
+All samples belonging to one blocking group are kept in the same fold, which avoids using that blocking group for both fitting and validation in the same cross-validation split. `train` fits one class-balanced multinomial logistic regression for each candidate value of `C` and each held-out fold.
+After `C` has been selected, `train` fits the classifier again on all development samples and writes `model.npz`, `model.json`, `kmers.txt`, `development_metrics.json`, `oof_predictions.tsv`, and `domain_metrics.tsv`.

-   `train` evaluates the candidate values of `C`, fits the selected model on all development samples, and writes the model, out-of-fold predictions, and development metrics to a classifier directory.
+3. `predict` uses a fitted classifier to assign one of the five labels to each row of a count matrix.

-3. Prediction (`predict`) applies a fitted classifier to new samples.
-Prepare the new samples as a count matrix using the same number of read pairs and the same k-mer vocabulary used for training. `predict` writes the run accession, predicted label, and five class probabilities to a TSV file.
+   The read-pair count for the classifier is recorded in `model.json`, while the read-pair count for the matrix is recorded in `matrix.json`, and the canonical k-mer vocabulary is given by `kmers.txt` in the two directories.
+The read-pair count and k-mer vocabulary of the matrix are compared with those of the classifier before classification, and `predict` stops if either is different.
+Otherwise, the count rows are normalized and classified in batches, and the output TSV gives `row_index`, `run_accession`, `predicted_label`, and the probability for each of the five labels.

 ## Method